musaadamu/coelsN_Backend/production-readme.md

-# Sahara Journal System - Production Deployment Guide
+# CoelsN International Journal - Production Deployment Guide

-This guide explains how to deploy the Sahara Journal System to production environments using Vercel (frontend) and Render (backend).
+This guide explains how to deploy the CoelsN International Journal system to production environments using Vercel (frontend) and Render (backend).

 ## Backend Deployment (Render)